mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 * Motivation: You'll need to dedicate about 10-hours per week
 * A plan: You'll learn from David and several others in this

+You'll need to start by picking a language.

 # 1. Pick a language

 Who do you think is going to win this battle?